lucasgrjn/DeviceLayout.jl/docs/src/coordinate_systems.md

 Since `CoordinateSystem`s are intended to be backend-agnostic, a useful pattern is to give coordinate objects "semantic" metadata, consisting of a layer name `Symbol` as well as `level` and `index` attributes.
-This metadata can then be processed with designer-provided methods when rendering to an output format.

 ```@docs
     SemanticMeta